nokia/nsp-workflow/unsupported/7x50/classic/setup_TLS/README.md

 * Nokia 7750SR running SR OS 19.5.R1 (MD MODE)

 ### Installation
 Workflow can be imported directly from GitHub.
 WebUI form JSON must be manually be imported.
 There is a workflow action to setup the environment for that workflow, which needs to be imported and adjusted.

 ### Usage
+Coming soon!

 ### License
 This project is licensed under the BSD-3 Clause License.
 See